The Ellisen Lab

 I am originally from New Rochelle, New York.
 I received my Bachelor of Arts in Biochemistry and Molecular Biology as well as my Master of Arts in Biotechnology from Boston University.
 My current research interests focus on identifying and compiling biomarkers in precancerous cells to improve diagnosis and treatment.
 In the future, I plan on continuing my education and pursuing a career in medical research.

-Natalie Moffit
+Natalie Moffett

 TNBC Program Coordinator